 - Sleep Medicine

-Residency: Albert Einstein College of Medicine Office of the Registrar (1993) NY
+Residency: Albert Einstein College of Medicine (1993) NY

-Residency: Albert Einstein College of Medicine Office of the Registrar (1990) NY
+Residency: Albert Einstein College of Medicine (1990) NY

-Medical Education: Albert Einstein College of Medicine Office of the Registrar (1988) NY
+Medical Education: Albert Einstein College of Medicine (1988) NY

-Board Certification: Sleep Medicine, American Board of Pediatrics (2007)
+Board Certification: American Board of Pediatrics, Sleep Medicine (2007)

 Internship: New York Presbyterian Medical Center (1989) NY